-- 5. Orientation On-site Evaluation (initial applicant schools only): An unaccredited school receives an Orientation On-site Evaluation as described in Section III, Rules of Process and Procedure, Standards of Accreditation.
-Accredited schools seeking initial accreditation with ACCSC may request an orientation on-site evaluation as part of the initial accreditation process. - 6.
+- 3. Application: The school must submit a complete application form and fee for each facility to be considered for Commission review. - 4.
+Self-Evaluation Report: The school must complete and provide to the Commission a Self-Evaluation Report, which is an assessment of the school's effectiveness in achieving its announced educational objectives and compliance with accreditation standards. - 5.
+Orientation On-site Evaluation (initial applicant schools only): A school receives an Orientation On-site Evaluation as described in Section III, Rules of Process and Procedure, Standards of Accreditation. - 6.
 On-site Evaluation: A team of experienced professionals evaluates the school on-site to verify the information contained within the Self-Evaluation Report, to seek additional information and to develop an understanding of how well the school meets its educational objectives and the Standards of Accreditation. - 7.
-Team Summary Report: Each member of the on-site evaluation team contributes to the preparation of a factual report of the school's compliance with accreditation standards. - 8.
-Response to the Team Summary Report: The school has an opportunity to file a response with supporting documentation to the on-site evaluation team's findings cited the Team Summary Report.
-The school is given at least 30 days from the date of the Team Summary Report to submit a response unless the Commission determines that a different time frame is warranted. - 9.
+On-Site Evaluation Report: Each member of the on-site evaluation team contributes to the preparation of a factual report of the school's compliance with accreditation standards. - 8.
+Response to the On-Site Evaluation Report: The school has an opportunity to file a response with supporting documentation to the on-site evaluation team's findings cited the On-Site Evaluation Report.
+The school is given at least 30 days from the date of the On-Site Evaluation Report to submit a response unless the Commission determines that a different time frame is warranted. - 9.
 Team Leader Comments and Response: The school's response, if any, may be forwarded to the Team Leader who participated in the on-site evaluation for review and comment.
 If the Team Leader has additional comments, the school is provided an opportunity to respond to those comments and to submit additional material to be considered by the Commission. - 10.
-Commission Review: The Commission reviews the application for accreditation (initial or renewal), the Self-Evaluation Report, the Team Summary Report, the school's response, Team Leader comments and the school's response if any, and any additional information collected about the school, which may include reports from government and private agencies. - 11.
+Commission Review: The Commission reviews the application for accreditation (initial or renewal), the Self-Evaluation Report, the On-Site Evaluation Report, the school's response, Team Leader comments and the school's response if any, and any additional information collected about the school, which may include reports from government and private agencies. - 11.
 Commission Action: The Commission will take one of the actions described in Section VII, Rules of Process and Procedure, Standards of Accreditation. - 12.
 Appeal: If the Commission denies or withdraws accreditation, the school may appeal (see Section VIII, Rules of Process and Procedure, Standards of Accreditation).

-D. Obligations of the Institution in Applying for Accreditation
+F. Obligations of the Institution in Applying for Accreditation